electron/fiddle-core/README.md

 # Electron-Fiddle-Runner

-Run Fiddles from anywhere on any Electron release
+Run fiddles from anywhere, on any Electron release

 ## CLI